flub78/multitenant/doc/calendar.md

 * Calendar views per month/week/day
 * events CRUD, callable from the calendar view.

-It is base for extensions with the possibility to add new types of events and business logic.
+It is a base for extensions with the possibility to add new types of events and business logic.
 For example it will be possible to create a reservation system with several type of resources (for example a classroom, a teacher and a limited number of student, etc.).

 ## Database ERD (Entity Relation Diagram)